When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

-ERP systems are typically purchased based on a per-user license basis.
+ERP systems are typically purchased based on a per-user licence basis.
 ERP software developers usually sell their software using one of the following approaches:

-Sometimes referred to as ‘floating’ licenses, concurrent user licenses can be shared among an unlimited number of users in your company.
+Sometimes referred to as ‘floating’ licences, concurrent user licences can be shared among an unlimited number of users in your company.

-E.g. There are four user licenses but five registered users.
-If user A, B, C, and D login at the same time, the fifth user E will get an error message and will not be able to login to the ERP system.
+E.g. There are four user licences but five registered users.
+If users A, B, C, and D log in at the same time, the fifth user E will get an error message and will not be able to login to the ERP system.

-It’s only when one of the users A, B, C, or D logs out, will E be able to login to the system.
+Only when one of the users A, B, C, or D logs out will E be able to log in to the system.

-Depending on how your business is run and how many employees you require to be using the ERP system at any given point in time, you could potentially save some money with concurrent user licenses.
+Depending on how your business is run in Singapore and how many employees you require to use the ERP system at any given time, you could potentially save some money with concurrent user licences.

-Examples of ERP systems that use concurrent user licenses are Sage 300 ERP and Microsoft Dynamics 365 Business Central.
+Examples of ERP systems that use concurrent user licences are Sage 300 ERP and Microsoft Dynamics 365 Business Central.

-With named user licenses, you can only create users based on the number of licenses you purchased.
-Unlike concurrent user licenses, the sessions are independent.
+With named user licences, you can only create users based on the number of licences you purchased.
+Unlike concurrent user licences, the sessions are independent.

-E.g. There are four user licenses.
+E.g. There are four user licences.
 Only four users A, B, C, and D can be created.
 You cannot add a fifth user E to the ERP system.

-However, the time and duration of A logging in to the ERP software has no effect on other users B, C, and D.
+However, the time and duration of A logging into the ERP software does not affect other users B, C, and D.

-For true Cloud ERP systems, this software maintenance fees are often included within the annual license subscription fees.
+For true Cloud ERP systems, this software maintenance fees are often included within the annual licence subscription fees.

-From the SME’s view, implementation is simply installing the software, ensuring the data and reports are correctly set up, and getting their users trained.
+From the SMEs’ view, implementation is simply installing the ERP software, ensuring the data and reports are correctly set up and getting their users trained.

 But from your ERP vendor’s perspective, there are many other factors to consider.
 These include: